c6fc/spellcraft/README.md

 });

 (async () => {
-  try {

     // 2.
-Load modules programmatically (this assumes they are in package.json)
-    // This loads modules listed in 'spellcraft_modules/packages.json'
-    // and from the local 'spellcraft_modules/' directory.
-    // frame.loadModuleByName('my-module-key', 'my-npm-package');
+Initialize modules before rendering.
+    await frame.init();

     // 3.
-Initialize modules (if any modules registered an init function) await frame.init();

-    // 4.
 Render the master Jsonnet file const manifest = await frame.render(path.resolve('./manifest.jsonnet'));

     // The result is available in memory console.log('Rendered Manifest:', JSON.stringify(manifest, null, 2));

-    // 5.
-Write the manifest object to the filesystem frame.write(manifest);
+    // 4.
+Write the manifest object to the filesystem.
+Defaults to the contents of
+    // the most recent 'render'.
+    frame.write();

     console.log('Successfully wrote files to the dist/ directory!');

-  } catch (error) {
-    console.error('An error occurred during the SpellCraft process:', error);
-    process.exit(1);
-  }
 })();
 ```